 How do you empower your team to be successful and work toward a common goal?

 A majority of my team are female employees, and I try to offer them incentives through opportunities, like going to Korea to visit the factories, and seeing how we make things happen in person.
-We hire people who are entrepreneurial, and they love small business, community, and creating.
+We hire people who are entrepreneurial, and they love small business, communities, and creating.
 We pick people that align with this type of mission and vision that we have, and that helps to keep us working toward our common goals.

 Communication really is key.
 I have an assertive personality, but a lot of the women on my team are less assertive.
 I try to encourage them to say the things that are in their heart so we can communicate openly.